OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ frida-trace -p 1372 -a "libjpeg.so!0x4793c"
 ```

+Frida 12.10 introduces a new useful syntax to query Java classes and methods as well as Java method tracing support for frida-trace via `-j` ((starting on frida-tools 8.0).

+- In Frida scripts: e.g. `Java.enumerateMethods('*youtube*!on*')` uses globs to take all classes that include "youtube" as part of their name and enumerate all methods starting with "on".
+- In frida-trace: e.g. `-j '*!*certificate*/isu'` triggers a case-insensitive query (`i`), including method signatures (`s`) and excluding system classes (`u`).

+Refer to the [Release Notes](https://frida.re/news/2020/06/29/frida-12-10-released/ "Frida 12.10") for more details.
 To learn more about all options for advanced usage, check the [documentation in the official Frida website](https://frida.re/docs/frida-trace/ "documentation").

 #### JNI Tracing